 I first engaged with Surrey and Borders Partnership in 2010 when our daughter was diagnosed with Borderline Personality Disorder (now EUPD).
 For the next seven years I became increasingly frustrated with a lack of involvement with both her diagnosis and on-going treatment as I believed I was able to offer those supporting her professionally a greater knowledge and insight to her behaviours and actions.

-In 2017 I decided to try and give the Carer more voice, so I stood for election and am now starting my second 3-year term.
+In 2017 I decided to try and give the Carer more voice, so I stood for election and am now in my third 3-year term.
 I have been involved in the recruitment and selection of the Non-Executive Directors as well as Consultant Psychiatrists and Grade 8 staff.
 I am looking forward to finishing a project with SABP training staff to better understand the crucial role a Carer can have, when listened to, for the correct diagnosis and ongoing treatment of those needing professional care from SABP.

 Janice Clark